 - The combination of proxy pattern and proxy host pattern for a web reverse proxy instance must be unique if there are multiple reverse proxies setup in a Unified Access Gateway instance.

-- The host names of all configured reverse proxies should resolve to the same IP address which is the IP address of the Unified Access Gateway instance.
+- The host names of all configured reverse proxies must resolve to the same IP address which is the IP address of the Unified Access Gateway instance.

 - See Advanced Edge Service Settings for information about the advanced edge service settings.

-- In the admin UI Configure Manually section, click Select.
+- In the admin UI's Configure Manually section, click Select.